aws/aws-cdk/packages/@aws-cdk/pipelines/ORIGINAL_API.md

     const sourceArtifact = new codepipeline.Artifact();
     const cloudAssemblyArtifact = new codepipeline.Artifact();

-    const pipeline = new CdkPipeline(this, 'Pipeline', {
+    const pipeline = new pipelines.CdkPipeline(this, 'Pipeline', {
       cloudAssemblyArtifact,

       sourceAction: new codepipeline_actions.GitHubSourceAction({